 Building the third runway- Logistics Hubs

-Heathrow expansion is a major national infrastructure project that will require expertise from every part of Britain.
-Which is why we are locating four logistics hubs – off-site centres for pre-assembly and consolidation – across the country, to help deliver expansion efficiently, sustainably, and to source the skills we need to expand from all across the UK.
+Heathrow expansion is a major national infrastructure project that will require expertise from every part of the UK.
+Which is why we are locating four Logistics Hubs – off-site centres for pre-assembly and consolidation – across the country, to help deliver expansion efficiently, sustainably, and to source the skills we need to expand from all across the UK.

-In March 2019 Heathrow announced the names and locations of the 18 shortlisted sites that remain in the running to help deliver the expanded airport, signalling the project has reached a new and significant milestone on its path to delivery of expansion.
+In March 2019 Heathrow announced the names and locations of 18 shortlisted sites that remain in the running to help deliver the expanded airport – this is a significant milestone on the path to delivery of expansion.
 Heathrow has committed to ensuring that one of the four Logistics Hubs will be located in Scotland.

-The shortlisted sites all vary in size, location and age with Britain’s largest steelworks firm, a former Michelin Site, which at its peak was one of the company’s main manufacturing plans, Scotland’s largest airport and one of the main ports in Wales all featuring on the shortlist.
-But the sites have made it to this stage as they have showcased a strong base of local support, their area’s thriving supply chain, convenient connectivity links and the potential to tap into a skilled workforce.
+The shortlisted sites all vary in size, location and age, and include Britain’s largest steelworks firm, a former Michelin Site, which at its peak was one of the company’s main manufacturing plans; Scotland’s largest airport; and one of the main ports in Wales.
+The sites have been shortlisted as they have showcased a strong base of local support, their area’s thriving supply chain, convenient connectivity links and the potential to tap into a skilled workforce.

 The sites have been selected from a longlist of 65, all of which were visited during a nationwide tour which concluded in the summer of 2018.

 In November 2019, Heathrow invited the 18 shortlisted sites to formally enter the tender process.
 The Invitation to Tender is the final stage in the decision-making process, which will see the final four Logistics Hub locations announced next year.

 From the outset, we have been committed to ensuring that Heathrow expansion delivers for every nation and region of the UK.